 Gyrax laughs, loud and hearty.
 “Well said.”
-He looks past Ripfang at the other Wolven.
-“Go.”
-He meets Ripfang’s eyes.
-“They need your guidance.”
+He jerks his chin at the other Wolven.
+“Go.
+They need your guidance.”

-“I rather doubt that,” Ren says dryly.
+“I somewhat doubt that,” Ren says dryly.

 “You stole from all of them?”
 I ask incredulously.

-“The duck’s good too,” I say.
+“Duck’s good too,” I say.
 “Chewy, but it’s got a little spice to it.”

 “Try eating it for months on end,” Ren mutters.

-“Lots to steal,” Gyrax says amusedly.
-“For an enterprising pickpocket.”
+“Lots to steal,” Gyrax says amusedly, “for an enterprising pickpocket.”

 “Wow.”
 I study the broach with wondering eyes.
 “Thanks.”